-Rev. Angela Denker is a former sportswriter turned Lutheran pastor in Chicago.
+Rev. Angela Denker is a former sportswriter turned Lutheran pastor in Southern California.
 Denker covered the 2009 Super Bowl and was published in 2007 in Sports Illustrated.
 She blogs at Overwhelming Jesus.

 Posts By This Author